Skip to content

 Copy values

-By right-clicking anywhere on the icicle graph, you can access the copy button, which allows you to copy all the values associated with a node.
+Right-click anywhere on the icicle graph to access the copy button, which allows you to copy all the values associated with a node.

 Method name convention